Grace Poe: Family

-Grace Poe-Llamanzares and her family posing with President Benigno Aquino III at her oathtaking as MTRCB chairwoman in 2010.
+Grace Poe-Llamanzares and her family with President Benigno Aquino III at her oathtaking as MTRCB chairwoman in 2010.

 Poe married Teodoro Misael Daniel "Neil" Vera Llamanzares on July 27, 1991.
 Llamanzares is a natural-born Filipino who held American citizenship since birth until April 2016.
 He is a veteran of the United States Air Force who served from 1988 to 1991 and later worked for Science Applications International Corporation.
 He worked for San Miguel Corporation after the return of his wife to the Philippines.

-On April 16, 1992, Poe gave birth to her son, Brian, a journalist who worked as a reporter for CNN Philippines.
+On April 16, 1992, Poe gave birth to her son, Brian, a legislator representing the FPJ Panday Bayanihan party-list and a former reporter for CNN Philippines.
 She later gave birth to two daughters: Hanna in 1998, and Nika in 2004.
 Her family lived in Fairfax, Virginia, for 12 years.
+Hanna has served as assistant vice president of UnionBank since 2026.